scg-unibe-ch/ese2019-team5/docs/Biweekly Report 2.md

 It was a huge effort but we managed to hand in a satisfying implementation in time and we are happy and proud about that.

 One day after the deadline, we met to deliberate the past three weeks and to find solutions to problems and improvements in our working organization.
+For example one of the group members likes to work on things that get done in the beginning so she is not that much involved right before the deadline.
 As there was not (and still is not) defined a second milestone, we discussed about how to continue and what to implement next.
 Also, we set goals for the next two weeks:
 1) Complete Milestone 1: